VietThan/VasculatureAssessment/README.md

 ## More

 ## Author and Acknowledgements
-Author: Viet Than, Department of EECS, Vanderbilt University, US.
+Author: Viet Than, Department of EECS, Vanderbilt University, US.<br>
 Supervisor: Ipek Oguz, Prof. Department of EECS, Vanderbilt University, US.

 With the help of the Medical Image Computing Lab.